mach-composer/mach-composer-cli/docs/src/cloud/component-registry.md

 ```

 !!! warning "Only register a version, if there is an artifact."
-    Pushing a new version should only bedone after an artifact was
+    Pushing a new version should only be done after an artifact was
     actually created and published to your artifact repository.

-If your using Github Actions, we have created a [convenient GitHub Action for
+If your using GitHub Actions, we have created a [convenient GitHub Action for
 registering
 versions](https://github.com/mach-composer/new-component-version-action), that
 you can simply include in an existing component pipeline.